New Orleans school desegregation crisis: Desegregation

-The New Orleans school district integrated William Frantz Elementary School and Mcdonogh Elementary on November 14, 1960.
-This was met with outrage.
+The New Orleans school district integrated William Frantz Elementary School and McDonogh 19 Elementary School on November 14, 1960.
 The public held the opinion that an uptown school would be used because children in the uptown schools had wealthier parents that could afford to enroll their children in a segregated school.
 Instead, desegregation happened in significantly more impoverished schools in the Lower Ninth Ward.

-Five girls were selected to attend white schools but of the five only four decided to transfer: Leona Tate, Tessie Prevost, and Gaile Etienne attended Mcdonough No. 19 while Ruby Bridges attended William Frantz Elementary.
-The girls were escorted to and from school by U.S. Marshals.
+Five girls were selected to attend white schools but of the five only four decided to transfer: Leona Tate, Tessie Prevost, and Gaile Etienne attended McDonogh No. 19, while Ruby Bridges attended William Frantz Elementary.
+The girls were escorted to and from school by U.S. marshals.
 They were met by a large crowd of angry protestors.
-As word spread that Mcdonough No. 19 and William Frantz were the schools that would be chosen for integration, more people joined the protest.
+As word spread that McDonogh No. 19 and William Frantz were the schools that would be chosen for integration, more people joined the protest.
 Concerned white parents began picking up their children.
 A group formed and began chanting "segregation forever".
 They also cheered for every white student who left school that day.

 Soon a group known as "The Cheerleaders" formed.
 They were a group of mostly middle-class housewives, outraged by the schools' desegregation.
-Leander Perez, a popular white supremacist leader held a meeting which 5,000 people attended.
-The day after Perez's meeting hundreds of teenagers gathered at the school board office and dispersed after the police arrived in riot gear.
+Leander Perez, a popular white supremacist leader, held a meeting which 5,000 people attended.
+The day after Perez's meeting, hundreds of teenagers gathered at the school board office and dispersed after the police arrived in riot gear.
 Reporters flocked to the city to report on the civil unrest.
 The protesters yelling at the six-year-old girls made the city look undesirable to many people.
 So much, that many people wrote to the mayor at the time.
 Mayor Morrison soon asked reporters to leave but did not address the protests.
 Soon the rioting died down and the school year continued.
-The residents of New Orleans realized that it made them look bad and changed their behavior.
 Many white families moved to the St. Bernard Parish and between 1960 and 1970, the white population fell in the Lower Ninth Ward by 77 percent.

 In total 194 people were arrested for loitering, 27 for vandalism, and 29 for carrying a concealed weapon.
 Stabbing and gas bombing incidents happened throughout the city and a large fight between groups of black and white people broke out.
 Several Louisiana officials flew to Florida to meet with President-elect John F. Kennedy with the intention to seek his opinion on the situation.
 They claimed that federally prohibiting state interference against the state's will was wrong.
 Kennedy designated Clark Clifford to meet the group.
 He said it was inappropriate for Kennedy to talk about such matters; but after the meeting Clifford telephoned Christian Faser, who he had just met with, claiming that Kennedy agreed.